Thomson Mason

-Thomson Mason (14 August 1733 – 26 February 1785) was an American lawyer, planter and jurist.
-A younger brother of George Mason IV, United States patriot, statesman, and delegate from Virginia to the U.S. Constitutional Convention, Thomson Mason would father Stevens Thomson Mason (who after service in the American Revolutionary War followed his father's career into law and politics and eventually become a U.S. Senator from Virginia), and was the great-grandfather of Stevens T. Mason, first Governor of Michigan.
+Thomson Mason (14 August 1733 – 26 February 1785) was an American barrister, planter and politician.
+A younger brother of George Mason IV and delegate from Virginia to the Constitutional Convention, Thomson Mason was the father of Stevens Thomson Mason (who after service in the American Revolutionary War followed his father's career into law and politics and eventually become a U.S. Senator from Virginia), and was the great-grandfather of Stevens T. Mason, first Governor of Michigan.

 Early life

-Mason was born at Chopawamsic in Stafford County, Virginia on 14 August 1733.
-Born to the First Families of Virginia, he was the third and youngest child of George Mason III and his wife Ann Stevens Thomson.
+Mason was born at Doeg's Neck on 14 August 1733.
+Born into one of the First Families of Virginia, he was the third and youngest child of George Mason III and his wife Ann Stevens Thomson.
 Their father died in a ferry accident when his sons were boys, but their mother supervised operations of the family's plantations (farmed using enslaved labor) as well as acquired land in what became Prince William, Fairfax and Loudoun Counties for her younger sons (since primogeniture meant their eldest brother George would receive the lands his father inherited).
 Thomson Mason like his brothers received a private education suitable to his class, then traveled to Williamsburg, for studies at the College of William & Mary.
-He completed his education in England, at the Middle Temple in London.
+He was admitted to the Middle Temple in 1751.